hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 * Nodes on this management network must be able to reach the ILOS of the baremetal systems to enable host reboots as part of the install process.

-* The Helion OpenStack architecture assumes that the IPMI network is a separate network and a route exists from management network to the IPMI network for ILO access as explained above.
+* The Helion OpenStack architecture required that the IPMI network is a separate network and a route exists from management network to the IPMI network for ILO access as explained above.

 * Ensure network interfaces that are not used for PXE boot are disabled from BIOS to prevent PXE boot attempts from those devices.